odrevet/gjiten-kai/README.md

 # Documentation

-A documentation in available in the project Wiki
+The documentation in available in the project Wiki

+## Build from source / create an appimage

 https://github.com/odrevet/gjitenkai/wiki/

-## Learn how to search expressions efficiently
+## Learn how to search japanese expressions

 By reading the use case located at https://github.com/odrevet/gjiten-kai/wiki/Search-Japanese-expressions